colorfulnotion/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/bifrost-dashboards.md

 ## Useful Queries

-Some of the most important queries for Bifrost are mentioned here.
+Some useful queries for Bifrost are provided:

 | Subject Area       | Query                                             | Description                                                                                      |
 | ------------------ | ------------------------------------------------- | ------------------------------------------------------------------------------------------------ |